Paul Thagard: Explanatory coherence

-Thagard has proposed that many cognitive functions, including perception, analogy, explanation, decision-making, planning etc., can be understood as a form of (maximum) coherence computation.
+Thagard has proposed that many cognitive functions—including perception, analogy, explanation, decision-making, and planning—can be modeled as coherence-based constraint satisfaction processes rather than as purely deductive or probabilistic reasoning.

-Thagard (together with Karsten Verbeurgt) put forth a particular formalization of the concept of coherence as a constraint satisfaction problem.
-The model posits that coherence operates over a set of representational elements (e.g., propositions, images, etc.) which can either fit together (cohere) or resist fitting together (incohere).
+Thagard (together with Karsten Verbeurgt) put forth a formalization of coherence as a constraint satisfaction problem.
+In this model, coherence operates over a set of representational elements (such as propositions or images) that may either fit together (cohere) or resist fitting together (incohere).

-If two elements p and q cohere they are connected by a positive constraint $(p,q) \in C^+$, and if two elements $p$ and $q$ incohere they are connected by a negative constraint $(p,q) \in C^-$.
-Furthermore, constraints are weighted, i.e., for each constraint $(p,q) \in C^+ \cup C^-$ there is a positive weight $w(p,q)$.
+Pairs of elements are linked by either positive or negative constraints.
+If two elements $p$ and $q$ cohere, they are connected by a positive constraint $(p,q) \in C^+$; if they incohere, they are connected by a negative constraint $(p,q) \in C^-$.
+Constraints are weighted, such that for each constraint $(p,q) \in C^+ \cup C^-$ there is an associated positive weight $w(p,q)$.

-According to Thagard, coherence maximization involves the partitioning of elements into accepted ($A$) and rejected ($R$) elements in such a way that maximum number (or maximum weight) of constraints is satisfied.
-Here a positive constraint $(p, q)$ is said to be satisfied if either both $p$ and $q$ are accepted ($p, q \in A$) or both $p$ and $q$ are rejected ($p, q \in R$).
-A negative constraint $(p,q)$ is satisfied if one element is accepted (say $p \in A$), and the other rejected ($q \in R$).
+According to Thagard, coherence maximization involves partitioning elements into accepted ($A$) and rejected ($R$) sets so as to satisfy the maximum number, or maximum total weight, of constraints.
+A positive constraint $(p,q)$ is satisfied if both elements are accepted ($p,q \in A$) or both rejected ($p,q \in R$).
+A negative constraint $(p,q)$ is satisfied if one element is accepted and the other rejected (for example, $p \in A$ and $q \in R$).
+This formulation treats reasoning as a global optimization process over interconnected representations rather than as a sequence of local logical inferences.